midtown-ai/glossary/glossary/p.md

  A neural network consisting of only 1 layer and 1 neuron.

- Note that a perceptron is a prototype of a modern [artificial neuron] , except it does not have an [activation function]
+ Note that a perceptron is a prototype of a modern [artificial neuron] , except it does not have an [activation function] ?
+Not sure!

  The perceptron was invented in 1943 by McCulloch and Pitts.